This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-Copper Carbonate Hydroxide, otherwise known as Genuine Malachite.
+A sea green worthy of a fairytale, genuine malachite is rather difficult to find.
 Malachite varies in color according to the natural source but also according to how finely that source has been ground, so there is a great deal of variety.
-Sometimes it is sold in grades depending on the fineness of the grind (for example, fine, medium and coarse).
+The technical term is Copper Carbonate Hydroxide, but it is more commonly known as Genuine Malachite.

-Is a historical pigment which can be a little bit difficult to find as an oil paint.
-Natural pigments at one time sold malachite in oils.
-It is fairly straightforward to mix an approximation in masstone.
-The degree of grinding matters with malachite as finer grinds will become lighter and less chromatic.
-Listed as toxicity B, meaning it does have toxicity.
+The color of malachite is fairly straightforward to mix as far as reaching an approximation in masstone.
+When working with natural malachite, the degree of grinding matters, as finer grinds will become lighter and less chromatic.
+Malachite is listed as toxicity B, meaning it does have toxicity, so handle with the appropriate precautions.

 Resources